itsflores/shopify-challenge-2021/README.md

-# Shopify Summer Internship Challenge 2021
+# Shopify Frotend Summer Internship Challenge 2021

 ## Features

 The user may:

 - Search movies (10 results max) by title
-- Save their list of movies
+- Save their list of movies to **localStorage**
 - Learn more about each movie by clicking on its title
 - Go to each movie's respective iMDB page which is provided on the movie modal
 - The application will **automatically** save the list on closing